 9.OTHER FORMS OF DISCRIMINATORY AND/OR HARASSING CONDUCT

-If a report of Sexual Harassment also implicates other forms of discriminatory and/or harassing conduct prohibited by the University policy, the Title IX Coordinator, in consultation with other appropriate Administrators, will evaluate all reported allegations to determine whether the alleged Sexual Harassment and the alleged violation(s) may be appropriately investigated together without unduly delaying the resolution of the report of Sexual Harassment.
+If a report of Sex Discrimination or Sexual Harassment also implicates other forms of discriminatory and/or harassing conduct prohibited by the University policy, the Title IX Coordinator, in consultation with other appropriate Administrators, will evaluate all reported allegations to determine whether the alleged Sex Discrimination or Sexual Harassment and the alleged violation(s) may be appropriately investigated together without unduly delaying the resolution of the report of Sex Discrimination or Sexual Harassment.
 Where the Title IX Coordinator, in consultation with the Office of Student Rights & Responsibilities, Office of the Provost, and/or the Office of Human Resources determines that a single investigation is appropriate, the determination of responsibility for the violation of University policy will be evaluated under the applicable policy, but the investigation and resolution will be conducted in accordance with these Procedures.

-The University is committed to the prevention of Sexual Harassment through regular and ongoing education and awareness programs.
+The University is committed to the prevention of Sex Discrimination and Sexual Harassment through regular and ongoing education and awareness programs.
 Incoming Students and new Employees receive primary prevention and awareness programming as part of their orientation and returning Students and current Employees receive ongoing training and related education.

 The University provides training to Students and Employees to ensure they understand this policy and the topics and issues related to maintaining an education and employment environment free from harassment and discrimination.